oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   $SAMPLEDIR/run_domain.sh
   ```

 At the end, you will see the message `Getting pod status - ctrl-c when all is running and ready to exit`.
-Then you should see a WebLogic administration Server and two Managed Server pods start.
+Then you should see a WebLogic Administration Server and two Managed Server pods start.
 After all the pods are up, you can use `ctrl-c` to exit the build script.

 #### Optionally test the sample application

-1. Ensure Traefik has been installed and is servicing external port 30305 as per [Prerequisites for all domain types](#prerequisites-for-all-domain-types).
+1. Ensure Traefik has been installed and is servicing external port 30305, as per [Prerequisites for all domain types](#prerequisites-for-all-domain-types).

 2. Create a Kubernetes Ingress for the domain's WebLogic cluster in the domain's namespace by using the sample Helm chart: